“I do”…the magical words everyone looks forward to hearing right?.. Or do they?

 Some couples never argue, which is just as bad as couples who fight all the time.
 Take a look at your relationship and how you handle fights and disagreements.

 If you believe that you both manage conflict productively, then you know you already have the right skills to be together for the rest of your lives.

-4. You’ve spent some time to truly get to know each other
+4) You’ve spent some time truly getting to know each other

 How much time do you need to get to know someone enough to marry them?